 Is a car a liability?

 Some people look at a car as a liability because it costs money to maintain the car.
-You have to pay for gas, oil changes, and other regular maintenance.
+You have to pay for gas, oil changes, other regular maintenance, and car expenses.
 You also have to pay to insure it and repair it when it breaks down.
 In the true sense of the word, though, a car isn’t a liability because it has value.
 Instead, it’s a depreciating asset.

 Is a car a depreciating asset?